streamroot/integration-samples/mesh/ios/AVPlayer/README.md

          /*
           * Set the DeliveryClientKey
           * Is only required if it was not set in AndroidManifest.xml
-          * Will override the AndroidManifest.xml DeliveryClientKey
+          * Will override the Info.plist DeliveryClientKey value *
-          *
           * param: String
           */